jguerra-astro/dynamicall/_sources/Installation.rst.txt

     mamba activate

 .. note::
-installing agama will require a few "y (or n)" inputs from you some of which may take a few minutes to complete
+    Installing agama will require a few "y (or n)" inputs from you some of which may take a few minutes to complete

 .. code-block:: bash